Black Liberation and Just Transition Institute

 Sea Level Rise

 Water can be life giving, but it becomes perilous when we are not in right relationship with it.
 Due to the advancement of climate change, rising sea levels threaten the coastal ecosystems and infrastructure while disproportionately affecting Black communities at the frontline of these impacts.
 As the impacts primarily disadvantage communities who are not the cause of those harms, those on the frontlines of sea level rise must adapt to the disastrous effects of climate change, and work to mitigate further damage.
 Communities have taken successful measures to protect themselves, and this certification will equip participants to do the same.
 This program offers a comprehensive overview of the impacts of sea level rise through the lens of Black Liberation and provides tools like the Risk Finder for risk assessments and equity analyses.
-Participants will learn to predict risk, identify and mitigate vulnerabilities, and advocate for policies that protect and empower Black communities.
+Participants will learn to predict risk, identify and mitigate vulnerabilities, and advocate for policies that protect and equip Black communities.

 Equity in Emergency Management